Contractible $3$-manifold and Positive scalar curvature (I): Background

 \begin{definition}A topological space $M$ is \emph{simply connected at infinity} if for any compact set $K\subset M$, there exists a compact set $K'$ containing $K$ so that the induced map $\pi_{1}(M\setminus K')\rightarrow \pi_{1}(M\setminus K)$ is trivial. \end{definition}

-For example, the Whitehead manifold is not simply-connected at infinity from \cite{Wh}.
+For example, the Whitehead manifold is not simply-connected at infinity (see \cite{Wh}).

-The Poincar\'e conjecture \cite{P1, P2, P3} tells us any contractible $3$-manifold is irreducible (Namely, any embedded $2$-sphere in the $3$-manifold bounds a closed $3$-ball).
-By a classical theorem \cite{S} of Stallings, one knows that the only contractible and simply-connected at infinity 3-manifold is $\mathbb{R}^{3}$.
+The Poincar\'e conjecture \cite{P1, P2, P3} tells that any contractible $3$-manifold is irreducible (i.e. any embedded $2$-sphere in the $3$-manifold bounds a closed $3$-ball).
+A classical theorem \cite{HP, S} implies that the only contractible and simply-connected at infinity 3-manifold is $\mathbb{R}^{3}$.
 As a consequence, the Whitehead manifold is not homeomorphic to $\mathbb{R}^{3}$.